algolia/instantsearch/docgen/src/guides/sync-url.md

 });
 ```

-Create URL returns a string (the complete URL) and you can use qsModule to serialize the parameters to a query string
+`createURL` returns a string (the complete URL) and you can use qsModule to serialize the parameters to a query string

-Read URL should return an UI state
+`readURL` should return an UI state

 ## Going further